 Generally, property must be platted or replatted when it is being developed or redeveloped.
 A plat may also be required when a portion of undeveloped property is being divided and sold or if a building structure is proposed for construction over an existing lot line.
 See Platting Guidelines and Compliance Checklist prior to submittals of plat application to ensure all items requested are provided.

-The City’s plat application fee has recently been revised to be effective October 1, 2017 by City Ordinance 3469. *The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Office by the applicant or their assigned designee.
+The City’s plat application fee was revised effective October 1, 2017 by City Ordinance 3469. *The final plat and other required separate instrument documents must be recorded at the Dallas County Clerk’s Office by the applicant or their assigned designee.
 Recording fees are determined by Dallas County.
 Please contact Dallas County Clerk for current filing fees.

 Record Drawing RequestsFor City water, sanitary sewer and storm drainage plan requests, please email Record Drawings and allow for 3-5 business days for completion.
 Limit the area of request to the parcel in question.
 When requesting, please ensure to include the following: